Noise Levels in Spring Park, Jacksonville, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,242 Spring Park residents, or 52.6%, live above that level.
 By land area, 63.6% of Spring Park is above 55 dBA.

 Average noise levels for Spring Park residents, grouped by direction from the center of Spring Park.
-Southern Spring Park carries the highest population-weighted average; Northern Spring Park carries the lowest.
-Just 37% of residents in Northern Spring Park live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Southern Spring Park.
+The highest population-weighted average is in northwestern Spring Park; the lowest is in eastern Spring Park, where just 34% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Spring Park